ergogen/ergogen/README.md

     case_name:
         - outline: <outline ref>
           extrude: num # default = 1
-          chamfer: [num_top, num_bottom] # default = [0, 0]
           translate: [x, y, z] # default = [0, 0, 0]
           rotate: [ax, ay, az] # default = [0, 0, 0]
-          op: add|sub|diff # default = add
+          op: add | sub | diff # default = add
         - ...
     ...
 ```

 `outline` specifies which outline to import onto the xy plane, while `extrude` specifies how much it should be extruded along the z axis.
-After the camfer to the top and/or bottom outside edges, the object is `translate`d/`rotate`d, and combined with what we have so far according to `op`.
+After that, the object is `translate`d, `rotate`d, and combined with what we have so far according to `op`.
-If we only want to use an object as a building block for further objects, we can employ the same "start with an underscore" trick we learned at the outlines section.
+If we only want to use an object as a building block for further objects, we can employ the same "start with an underscore" trick we learned at the outlines section to make it "private".